Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Numerical Simulations

 We simulated various estimators and compared their performances against the asymptotic values predicted by the replica analysis.
 For each value of $\beta$, we performed 1000 Monte Carlo trials of each estimator.
 For each trial, we measured the normalized squared error (SE) in dB

 where $\xbfhat$ is the estimate of $\xbf$.
 The results are shown in Fig.~\ref{fig:replicaSim}, with each set of 1000 trials represented by the median normalized SE in dB\@.

 The top curve shows the performance of the linear MMSE estimator (\ref{eq:xhatLin}).
-As discussed in Section \ref{sec:linAnal}, the Replica MAP Claim applied to the case of a constant scale matrix $\Sbf = I$ reduces to Verd{\'u} and Shamai's result in~\cite{VerduS:97}.
-As can be seen in Fig.\ \ref{fig:replicaSim}, the result predicts the simulated performance of the linear estimator extremely well.
+As discussed in Section~\ref{sec:linAnal}, the RS PMAP decoupling property applied to the case of a constant scale matrix $\Sbf = I$ reduces to Verd{\'u} and Shamai's result in~\cite{VerduS:97}.
+As can be seen in Fig.~\ref{fig:replicaSim}, the result predicts the simulated performance of the linear estimator extremely well.

-The next curve shows the lasso estimator (\ref{eq:xhatLasso}) with the factor $\gamma$ selected to minimize the MSE as described in Section \ref{sec:gamSel}.
-To compute the predicted value of the MSE from the Replica MAP Claim, we numerically solve the fixed-point equations (\ref{eq:lassoFix}) to obtain the effective noise levels $\sigEffMap^2$ and $\gamma_p$.
+The next curve shows the lasso estimator (\ref{eq:xhatLasso}) with the factor $\gamma$ selected to minimize the MSE as described in Section~\ref{sec:gamSel}.
+To compute the predicted value of the MSE from the RS PMAP decoupling property, we numerically solve the fixed-point equations (\ref{eq:lassoFix}) to obtain the effective noise levels $\sigEffMap^2$ and $\gamma_p$.
 We then use the scalar MAP model with the estimator (\ref{eq:xmapScalarLasso}) to predict the MSE\@.
-We see from Fig.\ \ref{fig:replicaSim} that the predicted MSE matches the median SE within 0.3 dB over a range of $\beta$ values.
-We believe that this level of accuracy in predicting lasso's performance is not achievable with any other method.
+We see from Fig.~\ref{fig:replicaSim} that the predicted MSE matches the median SE within 0.3~dB over a range of $\beta$ values.
+At the time of initial dissemination of this work~\cite{RanganFG:09arXiv}, precise prediction of lasso's performance given a specific noise variance and prior was not achievable with any other method.
+Now, as discussed in Section \ref{sec:bpConn}, such asymptotic performance predictions can also be proven rigorously through connections with approximate belief propagation.

-Fig.~\ref{fig:replicaSim} also shows the theoretical minimum MSE (as computed by the Replica MMSE Claim) and the theoretical MSE from the zero norm-regularized estimator as computed in Section \ref{sec:zero}.
+Fig.~\ref{fig:replicaSim} also shows the theoretical minimum MSE (as computed with the RS PMMSE decoupling property) and the theoretical MSE from the zero norm-regularized estimator as computed in Section \ref{sec:zero}.
 For these two cases, the estimators cannot be simulated since they involve NP-hard computations.
-But we have depicted the curve to show that the replica method can be used to calculate the gap between practical and impractical algorithms.
-Interestingly, we see that there is about a 2 to 2.5 dB gap between lasso and zero norm-regularized estimation, and another 1 to 2 dB gap between zero norm-regularized estimation and optimal MMSE\@.
+But we have depicted the curves to show that the replica method can be used to calculate the gap between practical and impractical algorithms.
+Interestingly, we see that there is about a 2.0 to 2.5~dB gap between lasso and zero norm-regularized estimation, and another 1 to 2~dB gap between zero norm-regularized estimation and optimal MMSE\@.

 It is, of course, not surprising that zero norm-regularized estimation performs better than lasso for the strictly sparse prior considered in this simulation, and that optimal MMSE performs better yet.
 However, what is valuable is that replica analysis can quantify the precise performance differences.